karalus/esb0/README.md

 - Executes service flows defined in XML
 - Supports SOAP, JSON/REST and conversion between each
 - Supports efficient XML Pipelines based on XQJ (XQuery API for Java)
+- Service flows can make use of XPath, XQuery and XSLT interchangeably within one streaming pipeline
+- For accessing data inside of JSON we use [JSON Pointer](https://tools.ietf.org/html/rfc6901)
+- Java code can be invoked dynamically if necessary e.g. for special transformations
 - Supports HTTP, JMS, JDBC, Files and [Kafka](https://kafka.apache.org/)
+- Can map between synchronous and asynchronous messages exchange patterns
 - Supports GZIP and [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) encoding/decoding and (partially) MTOM/XOP
 - Uses resource- and threadpools for effective resource utilization, thus supporting QoS per service.
 - Includes a HTTP loadbalancer component with health check for outbound HTTP traffic